Frank Ohme

-Frank Ohme (born 2 August 1983) is a German water polo referee, who has officiated at top-level international competitions, including the Tokyo 2020 Summer Olympics.
+Frank Ohme (born 2 August 1983) is a German water polo referee, who has officiated at top-level international competitions, including the Tokyo 2020 Summer Olympics and the Paris 2024 Olympic Games.

 Career

 Ohme officiated multiple matches during the Tokyo 2020 Olympics.
 He also took charge in World Championships and World League Super Finals, earning recognition in the British Water Polo League.

-He balances his refereeing career with his research work as a senior researcher - astrophysicist, and research group leader at the Max Planck Institute in Hannover.

 He has also officiated in FINA World Championships and World League finals in 2021.
+In January 25, 2026, he was the leading referee at the final game of the 2026 Men's European Water Polo Championship.

+Personal life

+He is married and has two children.
+In addition, Ohme balances his refereeing career with his research work as a senior researcher - astrophysicist, and research group leader at the Albert Einstein Institute in Hannover.